Insolvent despite success? Structural crisis or comeback for SMEs? Germany at an economic crossroads – Image: Xpert.Digital

 was optimistic: "Germany is back, it is worth investing in Germany again."
 He spoke of one of the greatest investment initiatives that Germany has seen in recent decades.

-However, companies build their investment commitments to structural reforms: less regulation, more freedom for companies and more space for innovation.
-Siemens boss Busch put it like this: "Germany needs a new operating system – geared towards growth, technology and competitiveness."
+However, companies are linking their investment commitments to structural reforms: less regulation, more freedom for companies, and more room for innovation.
+Siemens CEO Busch put it this way: "Germany needs a new operating system – geared toward growth, technology, and competitiveness."

 Suitable for: